COVID Vaccine Alert: Immediate sign-ups at several KC metro Walmarts

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 5:15 a.m.
-Monday, our team of content producers have found immediate openings for several days this week at the Walmart locations at:
+As of 4:52 a.m.
+Tuesday, our team of content producers have found immediate openings for several days this week and weekend at the Walmart locations at:

 - 4000 S. Bolger Road, Independence, MO